runner stretching to prevent injury

 Static stretches are positions you hold in place for several seconds.
 They reduce stiffness and improve circulation, range of motion, and flexibility.
 Consistent static stretching can improve your running performance over the long term because flexible muscles move faster and have more power.

 You might be surprised to learn that your hydration levels also impact the flexibility of your muscles and connective tissues.
 When you are hydrated, your muscles are more pliable, so stretching is easier and more effective.
-The Mayo Clinic recommends a daily intake of about 11.5 cups of fluids for women and 15.5 cups for men for proper hydration.
+The Mayo Clinic recommends a daily fluid intake of about 11.5 cups for women and 15.5 cups for men for proper hydration.

 Whether stretching before or after a run, always listen to your body.
 Start slowly and gradually increase the depth and intensity of the stretch.
 Never push through pain.
 Stop if a movement becomes uncomfortable.
 Overstretching can lead to more tissue damage that takes longer to recover from.